Arrangements of Pseudocircles: On Circularizability: Enumeration and Asymptotics

 The \emph{dual graph} of a connected arrangement of $n \ge 2$ pseudocircles is the dual of the primal graph, i.e., vertices correspond to the faces of the arrangement and edges correspond to pairs of faces which are adjacent along a pseudoarc.
 The dual graph of an arrangement is simple if and only if the arrangement remains connected after the removal of any pseudocircle.
 In particular, dual graphs of intersecting arrangements are simple.

 The \emph{primal-dual graph} of a connected arrangement of $n \ge 2$ pseudocircles has three types of vertices; the vertices correspond to crossings, pseudoarcs, and faces of the arrangement.
-Edges represent incident pairs of a pseudoarc and a crossing, and of a pseudoarc and a face.
+Edges represent incident pairs of a pseudoarc and a crossing, and of a pseudoarc and a face\footnote{ In retrospect, we believe that adding the face-crossing edges to the primal-dual graph would have simplified the approach with respect to theory as well as to implementation. }.

 Figure~\ref{fig:example_p-d-pd-graph} shows the primal graph, the dual graph, and the primal-dual graph of the NonKrupp arrangement.

 We now show that crossing free embeddings of dual graphs and primal-dual graphs on the sphere are unique.
 This will allow us to disregard the embedding and work with abstract graphs.